Improving Energy Efficiency, Enhancing Health & Well Being

 Implement weatherization & manufactured home rehabilitation services for an estimated 30 units in the Missoula area.

-We're hosting a "charrette" on February 22 from 4-7 at Home ReSource. including builders, architects, weatherization professionals and manufactured home residents We 're bringing in experts from multiple sectors to brainstorm cost effective, substantial and eco-friendly improvements for skirting and underbelly of manufactured homes.
+We hosted a design charretteat Home ReSource, engaging stakeholders from multiple different sectors including builders, architects, weatherization professionals and manufactured home residents to collaboratively brainstorm cost effective, substantial and eco-friendly improvements for skirting and underbelly of manufactured homes.

 ( Keep reading for information on the benefits and need for weatherization and manufactured home rehabilitation and check back for more updates! )